Casal2/CASAL2/README.md

 Casal2
 ======

-Casal2 is an age structured population dynamics model.
+Casal2 is an open source age structured population dynamics model.
 It can implement a range of a statistical catch-at-age population dynamics models, using a discrete time-step area-space model that represents a cohort-based